 How we organize our mica supply chain

 We have established direct business relationships with those suppliers who handle the mica supply chain in India.
 Our procurement unit is in direct contact with the suppliers to reiterate the importance we place on ethical, social and environmental standards.
-Whenever non-compliance with our standards is identified, we work with suppliers to ensure the appropriate implementation of corrective measures.
+In case of non-compliance with our standards, we work with suppliers to ensure the appropriate implementation of corrective measures.

 Our commitment: Compliance with guidelines and standards

 As a signatory to the United Nations Global Compact, we are actively involved in working to abolish child labor.
 Our Human Rights Charter underscores this commitment.
-In our Responsible Sourcing Principles, we set out our expectations for our suppliers in terms of corporate responsibility and human rights, including a ban on child labor.
-Our Responsible Sourcing Principles also form an integral part of our supplier contracts.
+In our Responsible Sourcing Principles, we set out our expectations for our suppliers in terms of corporate responsibility and human rights, including prohibition of child labor.
+Our Responsible Sourcing Principles are also an integral part of our supplier contracts.

 Auditing our mica supply chain

 We have implemented a series of oversight mechanisms through a system that monitors and audits compliance with our social and environmental standards.
-In addition to regular inspections by Merck employees and third parties used for this purpose, we conduct comprehensive announced audits as well as frequent, unannounced check visits in the region.
+In addition to visits by Merck employees, regular inspections are conducted by third parties, who conduct comprehensive announced audits as well as frequent, unannounced check visits.

 Environmental Resources Management (ERM), a leading global provider of environmental, health, safety, risk, social consulting services, conducts external audits of mines and processing plants, investigating working conditions as well as environmental, health and safety issues.
 The audit reports document any identified shortcomings in this respect and propose corrective actions.
 Our employees in Kolkata (India) and Darmstadt (Germany) then follow up to work on resolving any identified issues.

-When shortcomings are not rectified, we take further actions up to freezing relations with the respective company or even terminating the business relationship altogether.
+If shortcomings are not rectified, we take further action, up to freezing relations with the respective company or even terminating the business relationship altogether if necessary.

-Since 2013, the IGEP Foundation, a local non-government organization, has been arranging regular unannounced visits to check the working standards along the supply chain.
+Since 2013, the IGEP Foundation, a local non-government organization, has been arranging regular unannounced inspections to check labor standards along the supply chain.
 During these visits, IGEP monitors occupational safety as well as compliance on child labor.
-In 2019, these inspections focused on the availability of first aid kits with sufficient medicine, medical health check-ups for workers and health and safety training.
+In 2020, the inspections focused on the availability of first aid kits with sufficient medicine, medical health check-ups for workers and health and safety training.
 Due to an improved escalation process, our suppliers have successfully improved the working conditions on the sites.